 I continue to apply the values instilled in me at Butler Springs in my day-to-day activities.
 In addition to revisiting Butler Springs every summer and fall, I have furthered my spiritual relationship at First Christian Church.
 Every Sunday I can be found teaching Sunday school as well as leading worship/music for children ranging in age from five to seven.
 I am also actively involved in Christian organizations such as Young Life and the Fellowship of Christian Athletes as well as a small group that I attend regularly.
 Therefore, my ongoing journey through Christianity is not only to give myself an identity and purpose, but is a devotion that I will continue to dedicate my life to.

 Rachel Copes is a first year undergraduate student at The Ohio State University.
-Rachel is a business major and a direct admit to the Fisher College of Business.
-In the future, Rachel hopes to become a pharmacist at Nationwide Children’s Hospital.
-Rachel is also a member of the Advocates of Communities and Education Scholars.
+Rachel is a business major with a specialization in Finance and a minor in Economics as well as a direct admit to the Fisher College of Business.
+In the future, Rachel hopes to become a financial analyst in Columbus.
+Rachel is also a member of the Advocates of Communities and Education Scholars as well as Cru and serves as a Team Captain for the ACES Buckeyethon team.
 Rachel graduated with honors from Shawnee High School in Springfield, Ohio.
 In high school, Rachel was the president of her school’s chapter of national honor society, vice president of her class, and involved in cheerleading, theater, choir, church and community service in addition to other activities.
 Rachel is very excited to become involved in more activities on campus.
 Outside of the classroom, Rachel enjoys boating, dancing, attending church, and spending time with her friends and family.